 Which Samsung Phone Has The BIGGEST Screen?
-A Guide…
+A Guide

 - Samsung Galaxy S20 Ultra: 6.9in Dynamic AMOLED 2X, 120Hz, HDR10+, 1400 nits

-As you can see, Samsung’s 2020 flagship phone — the Galaxy S20 Ultra — has a slightly larger display than the Galaxy S21 Ultra.
-It’s only 0.1in, but you will notice the difference if you’ve used both phones; the Galaxy S21 Ultra looks and feels slightly more svelte in the hand.
+As you can see, Samsung’s 2020 flagship phone — the Galaxy S20 Ultra — has a slightly larger display than the newest models, including the Galaxy S21 Ultra, Galaxy S22 Ultra, and Galaxy S23 Ultra.
+It’s only 0.1in, but you will notice the difference if you’ve used any of these phones; for example, the Galaxy S21 Ultra looks and feels slightly more svelte in the hand.
 On the plus side, if you do want to get the biggest phone, you will pay a lot less for the Galaxy S20 Ultra now than you would in 2020.
-In fact, there’s a bunch of killer deals up for grabs right now that you should definitely check out.
+In fact, there are a bunch of killer deals up for grabs right now that you should definitely check out.

 Biggest Galaxy Note Phone